idriverx/calculation/README.md

+IMPORTANT:
+In this task I used file_get_contents (as it is enough for current purposes), but yes, in more complex applications I'd use Guzzle

+I've done the task for 1h 15mins, in other time I did small refactor (you could check it by commits ;))

 You can run the script with follow:

-`php app.php input.txt
+`php app.php input.txt`
-`

 Run tests: